AI Proteins

 Seed Round in 2008

-Acetylon Pharmaceuticals, Inc. is focused on developing small molecule drugs that target epigenetic mechanisms to improve therapeutic outcomes in cancer and other serious diseases.
-Established in 2008 and headquartered in Boston, Massachusetts, the company has created a proprietary platform that has led to a portfolio of optimized selective compounds for oral administration, specifically targeting Class I and Class II histone deacetylases.
-Among its lead drug candidates are ACY-1215 and ACY-241, which are selective HDAC6 inhibitors currently undergoing Phase 2 and Phase 1b clinical trials for the treatment of multiple myeloma.
-Acetylon Pharmaceuticals operates as a subsidiary of Celgene Corporation, emphasizing its commitment to addressing critical unmet medical needs through innovative epigenetic therapies.
+Acetylon Pharmaceuticals, Inc. is a biopharmaceutical company based in Boston, Massachusetts, focused on developing small molecule drugs that target epigenetic mechanisms to enhance therapeutic outcomes in cancer and other serious diseases.
+Founded in 2008, Acetylon specializes in creating selective inhibitors of histone deacetylase (HDAC), utilizing its proprietary drug discovery platform to develop a portfolio of optimized compounds for oral administration.
+The company's lead drug candidates, ACY-1215 and ACY-241, are selective HDAC6 inhibitors currently undergoing clinical trials for the treatment of multiple myeloma.
+Acetylon aims to leverage its expertise in epigenetic regulation to address critical unmet medical needs in oncology and beyond.

 OPNET Technologies